Timothy O'Shea: Biography

 On 21 June 2016, it was announced that O'Shea would step down from his position as Principal and Vice-Chancellor of the university in September 2017.
+He was elected a Fellow of the Royal Academy of Engineering in 2017.

 Boards and Committees

 Since January 2008, O’Shea has been Chair of Jisc (formerly the Joint Information Systems Committee).
-He is also Chair of the Scottish Institute for Enterprise, the board of directors of the Edinburgh Festival Fringe, and the Board of Newbattle Abbey College Trust.
+He is also Chair of the Scottish Institute for Enterprise, was Chair of the board of directors of the Edinburgh Festival Fringe from 2012 to 2021, and the Board of Newbattle Abbey College Trust.
 He sits on the Council of the Confucius Institute Headquarters, and is currently a member of the German Initiative for Excellence, or 'Excellenzinitiative'.